feathersjs/docs/guides/basics/hooks.md

 });
 ```

+## More examples

+The [chat application guide](../chat/readme.md) will show several more examples like how to associate data and adding user information for hooks created by [the generator](./generator.md).

 ## What's next?

- how to turn the messages service we just created into a REST API in the [next chapter](./rest.md).
+In this chapter we learned how Feathers hooks can be used middleware for service method calls to validate and manipulate incoming and outgoing data without having to change our service.
+In the next chapter we will turn our messages service into a [fully functional REST API](./rest.md).